A version of this article is published by the Financial Times.

 There should have been more white wines in my selection.
 Douro Branco can be brilliant nowadays but Vinho Verde is one of Portugal's most distinctive wines so I chose a particularly youthful one from one of the most respected and original producers, Soalheiro, Primeiras Vinhas 2016 Vinho Verde.
 They also represent the ongoing moves towards organic viticulture.

 And then of course there are the wines that put Portugal on the global wine map centuries ago and should never be forgotten in all this flurry of interest in Portuguese table wines.
-Barbeito, Ribeiro Real Tinta Negra 20 Years NV Madeira dignifies the island's most-planted grape variety while Graham's Single Harvest Tawny 1972 Port kicked off the current fashion for vintage-dated tawnies or colheita ports.
+Barbeito, Ribeiro Real Tinta Negra 20 Years NV Madeira dignifies the island's most-planted grape variety while Graham's Single Harvest Tawny 1972 Port continued and amplified the current fashion for vintage-dated tawnies or colheita ports that had been initiated by Taylor's in 2014 when they launched Taylor's Single Harvest 1964.
 See Gloriously gleaming tawnies and A tale of two tawnies, for instance.

 SOME CURRENT FAVOURITE PORTUGUESE WINES

 You should be able to find tasting notes on all of these wines on our Purple Pages.

 Quinta do Crasto, Crasto Superior 2013 Douro Branco

 £11.99 Drink Portuguese Wine

 Luis Seabra, Granito Cru 2013 Vinho Verde